SwiCago/HarviaWiFi/README.md

 - In order to Flash for the first time, you will need to solder wires or headers to the board.
 When ready to flash, hold push button down and apply power.
 - How to backup SONOFF firmware, in case you want to put original firmware back on it.
     - esptool.py --port COMPORT read_flash 0x00000 0x100000 sonoff_TH16.bin
-- Note: the sonoff TH16 has pads for UFL connector.
+- Note: the sonoff TH16 has pads for UFL connector(bottom right of pic below).
 This allows you to use an external antenna if needed.
 <img src="https://github.com/SwiCago/HarviaWiFi/blob/master/images/TH16_board.png"/>

 ## Hardware Installation